petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 Sets the maximum distance the Z-axis will travel when searching for the toolsetter during a tool change.

 :::info Context
+- This setting applies to Manual/Semi-Automatic Toolchanges, they are not used when the ATC is enabled.
+- It requires the sender to handle the new TOOL state: https://github.com/grblHAL/core/wiki/Manual,-semi-automatic-and-automatic-tool-change
 - When using an automated toolsetter, this is a safety setting to prevent a crash if the probe fails.
 - The value should be large enough to account for the difference between your longest and shortest tools.
 :::